ahayzen/nix-config/docs/services/immich.md

 ## Configuration

   - Create an admin account and then user accounts
+  - Add Camera as an external library for the admin account
+  - Set transcode video concurrency to two under jobs

+For low powered hardware consider

   - Allow HEVC otherwise lots of videos are transcoded.
     - Settings -> Video Transcoding Settings -> Transcode Policy -> Accepted video codecs -> HEVC
-  - Add Camera as an external library for the admin account

-> Once we have new hardware allow for HEVC encoding

 ## Alternatives